ginettec93/Google-Clone-/README.md

 # Google-Clone-
-Google Clone for practice CSS (Desktop Only)
+Google Clone to practice CSS (Desktop Only)